daria-kopaliani/DAPageControlView/README.md

 Note, that after fetching the second "portion" of pictures, if we used `UIPageControl`, the dots would not fit the screen width, but `DAPageControlView` is scrollable and applies "perspective" effect to dots on the right and/or on the left if neccessary.
 If all the dots can fit the screen `DAPageControlView` behaves exactly like `UIPageControl`.
 Also there is an option to make the rightmost dot "blink" to let the user know that more items are loading.

-## Usage

-To run the example project; clone the repo, and run `pod install` from the Example directory first.

 ## Installation